sportsculture/sport-cli/docs/Uninstall.md

 ### Method 1: Using npx

 npx runs packages from a temporary cache without a permanent installation.
-To "uninstall" the CLI, you must clear this cache, which will remove gemini-cli and any other packages previously executed with npx.
+To "uninstall" the CLI, you must clear this cache, which will remove sprtscltr-cli and any other packages previously executed with npx.

 The npx cache is a directory named `_npx` inside your main npm cache folder.
 You can find your npm cache path by running `npm config get cache`.